What skills do kids actually need for Kindergarten readiness?

 This is a big one.

-Kids have to learn how to both win and lose respectfully.
+Kids have to learn how to both win and lose graciously and with respect.

 Please let your child lose.
 Don’t let them win at Go Fish every. single. time.
 They will not win at everything in school and that is a hard lesson to learn with 20 other kids staring back at you.